BrianP8701/swarmstar/tool_building/docs.md

 # ACtual shit here

 Every node contains a script
 Script takes input
-Script outputs a list of node blueprints or terminate command
+Script outputs 'create children' or 'terminate' with a list of node blueprints which is empty if terminate

+        state schema:

+            population: int
+            nodes: dict of jsonified nodes
+            lifecycle_queue: list of tuples of the form (action, node_id)